aadilmallick/my-notes-docusaurus/docs/devops/11-teamcity-and-octopus.md

 ##### **running locally**

+The `teamcity run start <JobName>` command lets you rerun a job in the teamcity cloud, specified by a job name.

 The below command lets you run changes you made locally within your Kotlin DSL project.

-For running teamcity builds locally to work, you must be within a directory that has a `.teamcity` folder and a `.teamcity/settings.kts` file.

 ```
 teamcity run start <JobName> --local-changes --watch
 ```

+> [!NOTE]
+> For running teamcity builds locally to work, you must be within a directory that has a `.teamcity` folder and a `.teamcity/settings.kts` file.

 #### `teamcity agent`

 The `teamcity agent` commands family lets you manage agents, SSH into them, and more.

 - `teamcity agent list`: lists all agents associated with your Teamcity server
+- `teamcity agent term <agent-id>`: SSH into a specific agent
+- `teamcity agent exec <agent-id> <cmd>`: Execute a command within the context of an agent's terminal

 #### Reference